Types Of Diamonds

 While typical natural diamonds use the D-Z color scale to determine their lack of color, fancy colored diamonds’ worth increases when their color is vibrant and deep.
 Natural fancy colored diamonds are a great choice if you want to invest in an entirely unique, less conventional diamond.

-David Alan is a New York City-based custom fine jewelry atelier with an incredible reputation for capturing and translating your raw emotion and passion into a beautifully balanced, and distinctly unique design.
+David Alan is a New York City based fine jewelry atelier with an incredible reputation for capturing and translating your raw emotion and passion into a beautifully balanced, and distinctly unique design.
 Every part of your David Alan experience contributes to a jewel so personal, it becomes your signature, your talisman, and your future heirloom.
 Start your journey now.

 Engage in a complimentary virtual consultation with David Alan, today!